Traci Broman | Director & Instructor

 Emily Miser | Instructor & Office Assistant

 Emily has been working at VDS for four years and teaches ballet, modern, and pointe.
-She is a summa cum laude, honors graduate of Anderson University with a BA in dance business.
-Emily started dancing at The Children’s Ballet in Danville, Indiana, where she studied ballet and pointe under Deni Jacks, Robyn Wenrich, Edward Moffat, and Heidi Eads Jones.
+Emily started dancing at The Children’s Ballet where she studied ballet and pointe under Deni Jacks, Robyn Wenrich, Edward Moffat, and Heidi Eads Jones.
 During this time she discovered her love for teaching.
+She graduated summa cum laude and with honors from Anderson University with a BA in dance business.
 While at Anderson, she studied under Oybek Tashpulatov, George Salinas, Debra Silveus, Shauna Steele, Doug King, and Kenny Shepard.
 She has worked with Lynn Peterson (Syren Modern Dance), Sharon Wong (Alvin Ailey American Dance Theater), and Jillian Godwin (Dance Kaleidoscope).
 Emily is trained in ballet, pointe, choreography, and modern, but also has experience in tap, jazz, improv, and partnering.
-Her choreographic works have been awarded and featured: Forever Night received an Allen Choreography Award, Compter Sur was presented at the American College Dance Festival in 2014, and Lux et Gravitas and This Tea/This Chair/This Place were performed at Indy Fringe.
-Emily was a member of Phoenix Rising Dance Company in 2016-17 and is currently a co-founder of Crossroads Dance Indianapolis.
+Her choreographic works have been awarded and featured: Forever Night received an Allen Choreography Award, Compter Sur was presented at the American College Dance Festival in 2014, and Lux et Gravitas, This Tea/This Chair/This Place, and Civil Blood, Sweet Sorrow have been performed at Indy Fringe.
+Emily was a member of Phoenix Rising Dance Company in 2016-17 and is currently a co-founder and the Director of Education and Communication of Crossroads Dance Indy.
+Emily is certified in Progressing Ballet Technique junior, senior, and advanced programs.
 She loves to share her passion for dance, storytelling, and the arts through dancing, choreographing, and teaching.

 Wendy Schrepferman | Instructor & Birthday Party Guru